Yoshi234/secure-v2x/README.md

    set, and `<images_folder>` contains the actual images for the coco128 image dataset.

+Image and batch size experiments can be reproduced by chnaging "benchmark" to either "batch_size" or "img_size" for batch and image size experiments respectively.
-The results of this experiment will be output to `case_studies/traffic_rule_violation/experiments/model_type_exps` where each file in that folder is a `.csv` file containing the results of both plaintext and secure inference over coco128 for each model (yolov5: n, s, m, l, x)
+The results of this experiment will be output to `case_studies/traffic_rule_violation/experiments/model_type_exps` where each file in that folder is a `.csv` file containing the results of both plaintext and secure inference over coco128 for each model (yolov5: n, s, m, l, x).
+❗Note that results may differ from those reported in the associated paper due to computational machinery differences.

 <!-- ## TODO: 8/5/24